Chart Color Schemes

 The level of residential development activity in Biggera Waters was found to be higher than 90% of real estate markets across the country

-Biggera Waters has granted approval for approximately 93 residential properties annually over the past five financial years, totalling 466 homes.
-As of FY26, 22 approvals have been recorded.
-Each dwelling built between FY21 and FY25 attracted an average of 2.4 new residents per year.
-The average construction cost value for new homes is $665,000, indicating a focus on the premium market segment.
+Biggera Waters granted approval for approximately 93 residential properties each year over the past five financial years, totalling 466 homes.
+As of FY26, 25 approvals have been recorded.
+On average, each dwelling built between FY21 and FY25 attracted around 2.4 new residents per year, reflecting strong demand that supports property values.
+New homes are constructed at an average cost of $665,000, indicating developers target the premium market segment with higher-end properties.

-This financial year has seen $19.2 million in commercial approvals.
-Compared to the Rest of Qld, Biggera Waters has 122.0% higher new home approvals per capita.
-The location's building activity comprises 7.0% detached houses and 93.0% townhouses or apartments, favouring higher-density living.
-There are approximately 141 people per dwelling approval in the area.
-Population forecasts suggest Biggera Waters will gain 5,378 residents by 2041.
+This financial year has seen $19.2 million in commercial approvals, suggesting steady commercial investment activity.
+Compared to the Rest of Qld, Biggera Waters shows 122.0% higher new home approvals per capita, offering greater choice for buyers.
+New building activity comprises approximately 7.0% detached houses and 93.0% townhouses or apartments, promoting higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.
+The location has around 141 people per dwelling approval, suggesting an expanding market.
+According to AreaSearch's latest quarterly estimate, Biggera Waters is projected to gain approximately 5,378 residents by 2041.

 Frequently Asked Questions - Development